oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

-When deploying a domain that is configured to support Istio versions 1.10 and later, the operator automatically adds an HTTP protocol network channel (also known as Network Access Points) to your
+When deploying a domain that is configured to support Istio versions 1.10 and later, the operator automatically adds an HTTP protocol network channel (also known as network access points) to your
 WebLogic configuration for each server so that the pod's readiness probe is bound to the server pod's network interface: